DanWahlin/Observable-Store/modules/observable-store/solvedIssues.md

 ## To publish to npm

-1. Copy the root `README.md` file into the `modules/observable-store` folder
+1. Update the version in `package.json`.
 1. Run `npm run build` to create the dist folder (ensure tsconfig.json is set to copy the build there)
 1. Run `npm publish --access public` and enter the 2FA code for npm in 1Password